OTA3D/orthopen/README.md

 A guide aimed at end users of this plugin is coming soon.

 ## Getting started
-It is recommended to use an external IDE for edititing the source code.
+It is recommended to use an external IDE for editing the source code.
 A suitable editor is Visual Studio Code with the [Blender Development extension](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development)

 ### Other material